Indirect Coflow Scheduling: Introduction

-However, makespan $O(\sqrt{n})$ can be achieved if the coflow manager can indirectly route data (which is commonly assumed to be allowable in the reconfigurable network routing literature~\cite{shoal,sirius,shale,rotornet,rotornet-2,mars}.
-As an example of indirect routing, a unit of data with source $s_i$ and destination $t_i$ could be routed using two matchings $M_1$ and $M_2$.
-So $M_1$ could send this data from source node $s_i$ to an intermediate node $k$, and $M_2$ could route this data from node $k$ to destination node $t_i$.
-One can achieve $O(\sqrt{n})$ makespan (for the instance where each $D_{ij}=\frac{1}{2n^{3/2}}$) in the following way.
-The $n$ nodes are conceptually assigned to nodes in an $\sqrt{n} $ by $\sqrt{n}$ grid square $G$.
+However, a makespan of $O(\sqrt{n})$ can be achieved if the coflow scheduler can indirectly route data, as it is commonly assumed in the reconfigurable networks literature~\cite{shoal,sirius,shale,rotornet,rotornet-2,mars}.
+As an example of indirect routing, a unit of data with source $s_i$ and destination $t_i$ could be routed using two matchings $M_1$ and $M_2$: $M_1$ could send the data from source node $s_i$ to an intermediate node $k$, and $M_2$ could route this data from node $k$ to destination node $t_i$.
+One can achieve a makespan of $O(\sqrt{n})$ (for the instance where each $D_{ij}=\frac{1}{2n^{3/2}}$) in the following way.
+The $n$ nodes are conceptually assigned to nodes in an $\sqrt{n}\times \sqrt{n}$ square grid $G$.
 Then the data transfers are divided into two phases, and each phase is divided into $\sqrt{n}- 1 $ subphases.
-In subphase $k$ of Phase 1, the node in row $i$ column $j$ of $G$ routes to the node in row $(i + k) \mod \sqrt{n}$ column $j$ all its data whose final destination is in row $(i + k) \mod \sqrt{n}$.
+In subphase $k$ of Phase 1, the node in row $i$ and column $j$ of $G$ routes to the node in row $[(i + k) \mod \sqrt{n}]$ and column $j$ all of its data whose final destination is in row $[(i + k) \mod \sqrt{n}]$.
 Thus after the first phase, the current location of each unit of data is in the same row as its final destination.
-Then subphase $k$ of Phase 2, the node in row $i$ column $j$ of $G$ routes to the node in row $i $ column $(j + k) \mod \sqrt{n}$ all its data whose final destination is that node.
+Then subphase $k$ of Phase 2, the node in row~$i$ and column~$j$ of $G$ routes to the node in row $i$ and column $[(j + k) \mod \sqrt{n}]$ all of its data whose final destination is that node.
 See \Cref{fig:3x3-grid} for an illustration of this algorithm when $n=9$.